mitric-lab/programming_theochem/src/02-symbolic_computation/03-hydrogen_atom.md

 ```python
 {{#include ../codes/02-symbolic_computation/hydrogen.py:convert_to_cartesian}}
 ```
-We took the absolute value of the real spherical harmonics to make sure that we have a positive real number.
+We took the absolute value of the real spherical harmonics to make sure that we had a positive real number.
 Now we have everything we need to represent the spherical harmonics in 3 dimensions.
 We do a little trick and map the data points to a number range from 0 to 1 and store these values in the variable `colors`.
-This allows us to color the spherical harmonics with a [colormap](https://matplotlib.org/3.5.0/tutorials/colors/colormaps.html) from Matplotlib.
+This allows us to colour the spherical harmonics with a [colormap](https://matplotlib.org/3.5.0/tutorials/colors/colormaps.html) from Matplotlib.
 ```python
 {{#include ../codes/02-symbolic_computation/hydrogen.py:plot_spherical_harmonics}}